-- "The Five Doctors" notwithstanding, Sarah Jane from Doctor Who was left on Earth for 30(ish) years before resurfacing in 2006 and getting her own spinoff show.
-The reason that it was a bus trip rather than simply been written out was that Sarah Jane was forced to leave because the Doctor was summoned to Gallifrey.
+- "The Five Doctors" notwithstanding, Sarah Jane was left on Earth for 30(ish) years before resurfacing in 2006 and getting her own spinoff show.
+The reason that it was a bus trip rather than simply being written out was that Sarah Jane was forced to leave because the Doctor was summoned to Gallifrey.

 - Jenny, the Doctor's daughter, was shown to have revived and left the planet she was on to follow in her father's footsteps.
 Georgia Moffett has expressed interest in reprising the role, as well, but it seems doubtful now that anything will come of it.

 - As New Who progresses more characters come back from a long Bus Trip (not counting the Doctor Who Expanded Universe).
 Series 1 had the Autons after 34 years, Series 3 had the Macra after 40 years, Series 7 had the Great Intelligence after 44 years, and the 50th Anniversary had the Zygons after 38 years.

 - The Pandorica Opens had a bus with a lot of passengers coming back for the Legion of Doom from the Classic Series, including the Zygons and Drahvins.
 However we only saw the creatures that had been in New Who up till that point, meaning a lot of fans felt this was a missed opportunity.

 - The Eighth Doctor himself returned after seventeen years for the mini-sode "The Night of the Doctor".